Ian Paquit: Death

 "During the operations, heavy exchanges of fire trapped a section of the 3rd Scout Ranger Company.
 Due to massive firepower coming from the well-entrenched enemy forces and deteriorating cover, Private First Class Paquit adjusted his position to a better line of sight to provide cover fire for the repositioning troops, notwithstanding his vulnerability to enemy fire...
 With courage, dedication and sacrifice of PFC Paquit, further casualties were avoided and the neutralization of enemy firing positions greatly contributed to the clearing and capture of enemy strongholds..."

 Personal life

 Paquit is survived by his father Eduardo, elder sister Irene and younger brother Ironel.

+In popular culture

+Actor Joshua Garcia played the role of Paquit in the anthology series Maalaala Mo Kaya episode "Medalya" last June 22, 2019 dedicated for the story about the 2013 Zamboanga Siege.